Norman Lear, iconic TV sitcom and movie producer, dies at 101 - KESQ

 “I like getting up in the morning with something on my mind, something I can work on … to some conclusion,” Lear said.

-He married three times, most recently to wife Lynn in 1987, having six children in all, with a 57-year age gap between the oldest and youngest.
+He married three times, most recently to wife Lyn in 1987, having six children in all, with a 47-year age gap between the oldest and youngest.

 In a 2020 interview with CNN, Lear reflected on the continuing relevance of the politically conscious comedy he pioneered.
 He also joked about the continuing reluctance of networks to deal with hot-button issues.